Why we gobble

 Meet the Gobbler Girls!

 Randi Honeycutt and her husband BJ started this event over 10 years ago to support local families in need.
 Since, it has only grown and helped more and more families!
 "We don't HAVE to do this, we GET to do this," Randi says when asked why she does it.
 "Yes it can be hard to leave family and run in the cold on Thanksgiving morning, but we are going to show up to help those battling cancer, illness, tragedy or loss of a loved one.
 It's one day to show them we care.
 They don't get a choice.
 We do!"
-Gill and Annalee came to Randi's rescue just after the event was founded.
-Kelly has joined forces with the girls in recent years after seeing how being a part of this event can change so many lives.
+Annalee came to Randi's rescue just after the event was founded.
+Kelly has joined forces with the girls in recent years after seeing how being a part of this event can change so many lives and Ashlee came to the march rescue in recent years.
 Since then they have created many many memories together helping numerous wonderful families in our home town.

 Each year these girls end up being the face of the gobbler because of all the time and effort they spend in the community gathering sponsorships, doing radio ads, creating and gathering raffle items for the event and taking care of the many tiny details that no one would even think about.